Biographies Characteristics Analysis

 Pasternak Boris Leonidovich

-Pasternak Boris Leonidovich (1890-1960) was born in Moscow in the family of Leonid Osipovich Pasternak, a famous artist.
+Boris Leonidovich Pasternak (1890-1960) was born in Moscow into the family of Leonid Osipovich Pasternak, a famous artist.
 The mother of the future writer, Rosalia Isidorovna, was a talented pianist.
-Perhaps that is why Boris Leonidovich dreamed of a career as a composer in his childhood, he even studied music with A. N. Scriabin himself.
-But love for poetry won.
-Poetry brought glory to Boris Leonidovich, and the novel "Doctor Zhivago", dedicated to the fate of the Russian intelligentsia, doomed him to severe trials.
+Perhaps that is why Boris Leonidovich dreamed of a career as a composer as a child; he even studied music with A. N. Scriabin himself.
+But his love for poetry won.
+Poetry brought fame to Boris Leonidovich, and the novel “Doctor Zhivago,” dedicated to the fate of the Russian intelligentsia, doomed him to difficult trials.
 The fact is that the editors of one literary magazine, to which the author offered his manuscript, considered this work anti-Soviet and refused to publish it.
 Then Boris Leonidovich transferred his creation abroad, to Italy, where it was published in 1957.
 Soviet colleagues sharply condemned the publication of the novel in the West, and Boris Leonidovich was expelled from the Writers' Union.
 But it was this novel that made him a Nobel laureate.
-Starting in 1946, the writer and poet were nominated for this prize, but it was awarded only in 1958.
+Since 1946, the writer and poet were nominated for this prize, but it was awarded only in 1958.

-The awarding of this honorary award to such, in the opinion of many, anti-Soviet work in the homeland caused indignation of the authorities.
+The awarding of this honorary award to such, in the opinion of many, anti-Soviet work in the homeland aroused the indignation of the authorities.
 As a result, Boris Leonidovich, under the threat of expulsion from the USSR, was forced to refuse to receive the Nobel Prize.
-Only 30 years later, Evgeny Borisovich, the son of the great writer, received a medal and a diploma for his father.
+Only 30 years later, Evgeny Borisovich, the son of the great writer, received a medal and diploma for his father.

 Solzhenitsyn Alexander Isaevich

 The fate of Alexander Isaevich Solzhenitsyn was no less dramatic and interesting.
-He was born in 1918 in the city of Kislovodsk, and the childhood and early years of the future Nobel laureate were spent in Rostov-on-Don and Novocherkassk.
-After graduating from the Faculty of Physics and Mathematics of the Rostov University, Alexander Isaevich was a teacher and at the same time received an education in absentia in Moscow, at the Literary Institute.
+He was born in 1918 in the city of Kislovodsk, and the childhood and youth of the future Nobel laureate were spent in Rostov-on-Don and Novocherkassk.
+After graduating from the Faculty of Physics and Mathematics of Rostov University, Alexander Isaevich was a teacher and at the same time received his education by correspondence in Moscow, at the Literary Institute.
 After the start of the Great Patriotic War, the future laureate of the most prestigious peace prize went to the front.

 These are the Nobel laureates of Russia.
-We will supplement the list with one more name, which is impossible not to mention.
+Let’s add one more name to the list, which is impossible not to mention.

 Sholokhov Mikhail Alexandrovich

-Let's tell you about another great Russian writer - Mikhail Aleksandrovich Sholokhov.
-His fate was different than that of the opponents of Soviet power (Pasternak and Solzhenitsyn), since he was supported by the state.
+Let's tell you about another great Russian writer - Mikhail Alexandrovich Sholokhov.
+His fate turned out differently than that of the opponents of Soviet power (Pasternak and Solzhenitsyn), since he was supported by the state.
 Mikhail Alexandrovich (1905-1980) was born on the Don.
 He later described the village of Veshenskaya, his small homeland, in many works.
-Mikhail Sholokhov finished only 4 classes of the school.
-He took an active part in the civil war, led a sub-detachment that took away surplus grain from wealthy Cossacks.
-The future writer already in his youth felt his vocation.
-In 1922 he arrived in Moscow, and a few months later he began to publish his first stories in magazines and newspapers.
-In 1926, the collections "Azure Steppe", as well as "Don Stories" appeared.
-In 1925, work began on the novel "Quiet Don", dedicated to the life of the Cossacks in a critical period (civil war, revolution, World War I).
-In 1928, the first part of this work was born, and in the 30s it was completed, becoming the pinnacle of Sholokhov's work.
+Mikhail Sholokhov completed only the 4th grade of school.
+He took an active part in the civil war, leading a subdetachment that took away surplus grain from wealthy Cossacks.
+The future writer already felt his calling in his youth.
+In 1922, he arrived in Moscow, and a few months later began publishing his first stories in magazines and newspapers.
+In 1926, the collections “Azure Steppe” and “Don Stories” appeared.
+In 1925, work began on the novel "Quiet Don", dedicated to the life of the Cossacks during a turning point (civil war, revolutions, World War I).
+In 1928, the first part of this work was born, and in the 30s it was completed, becoming the pinnacle of Sholokhov’s work.
 In 1965, the writer was awarded the Nobel Prize in Literature.

-Our country has shown itself in this area not on such a large scale as in literature and physics, where there are many Russian laureates.
-So far, only one of our compatriots has received the prize in economics.
-Let's talk about it in more detail.
+Our country has shown itself in this area not as large as in literature and physics, where there are many Russian laureates.
+So far, only one of our compatriots has received a prize in economics.
+Let's tell you more about it.

 Kantorovich Leonid Vitalievich

 Russia's Nobel laureates in economics are represented by only one name.
-Leonid Vitalievich Kantorovich (1912-1986) is the only Russian economist to receive this prize.
-The scientist was born in the family of a doctor in St. Petersburg.
+Leonid Vitalievich Kantorovich (1912-1986) is the only economist from Russia awarded this prize.
+The scientist was born into a doctor's family in St. Petersburg.
 His parents fled to Belarus during the civil war, where they lived for a year.
 Vitaly Kantorovich, father of Leonid Vitalievich, died in 1922.
-In 1926, the future scientist entered the aforementioned Leningrad University, where he studied, in addition to natural disciplines, modern history, political economy, and mathematics.
+In 1926, the future scientist entered the aforementioned Leningrad University, where, in addition to natural disciplines, he studied modern history, political economy, and mathematics.
 He graduated from the Faculty of Mathematics at the age of 18, in 1930.
-After that, Kantorovich remained at the university as a teacher.
-At the age of 22, Leonid Vitalyevich becomes a professor, and a year later, a doctor.
-In 1938, he was appointed to the laboratory of a plywood factory as a consultant, where he was given the task of creating a method for allocating various resources to maximize productivity.
-Thus was founded the method of foundry programming.
+After this, Kantorovich remained at the university as a teacher.
+At the age of 22, Leonid Vitalievich already becomes a professor, and a year later - a doctor.
+In 1938, he was assigned to a plywood factory laboratory as a consultant, where he was tasked with creating a method for allocating various resources to maximize productivity.
+This is how the foundry programming method was founded.
 In 1960, the scientist moved to Novosibirsk, where at that time a computer center was created, the most advanced in the country.
 Here he continued his research.
 The scientist lived in Novosibirsk until 1971.
 During this period he received the Lenin Prize.
-In 1975, together with T. Koopmans, he was awarded the Nobel Prize, which he received for his contribution to the theory of resource allocation.
+In 1975, he was awarded jointly with T. Koopmans the Nobel Prize, which he received for his contribution to the theory of resource allocation.

 These are the main Nobel laureates of Russia.
-2014 was marked by the receipt of this award by Patrick Modiano (literature), Isamu Akasaki, Hiroshi Amano, Shuji Nakamura (physics).
-Jean Tirol received an award in the field of economics.
-Among them there are no Nobel laureates of Russia.
-2013 also did not bring this honorary award to our compatriots.
+2014 was marked by the receipt of this prize by Patrick Modiano (literature), Isamu Akasaki, Hiroshi Amano, Shuji Nakamura (physics).
+Jean Tirol received an award in economics.
+There are no Russian Nobel laureates among them.
+2013 also did not bring this honorary prize to our compatriots.
 All laureates were representatives of other states.

 The first prizes were awarded on December 10, 1901.
-Among the Nobel Prize winners, Russians (Russians, Soviet citizens) are disproportionately few, significantly fewer than representatives of the USA, Great Britain, France or Germany.
+Among the Nobel Prize laureates there are disproportionately few Russians (Russians, Soviet citizens), significantly fewer than representatives of the USA, Great Britain, France or Germany.

-Ivan Petrovich Pavlov (September 27, 1849, Ryazan - February 27, 1936, Leningrad) - physiologist, creator of the science of higher nervous activity and ideas about the processes of digestion regulation; founder of the largest Russian physiological school.
+Ivan Petrovich Pavlov (September 27, 1849, Ryazan - February 27, 1936, Leningrad) - physiologist, creator of the science of higher nervous activity and ideas about the processes of regulation of digestion; founder of the largest Russian physiological school.

-Scientific works of Mechnikov belong to a number of areas of biology and medicine.
+Mechnikov's scientific works relate to a number of areas of biology and medicine.
 In 1866-1886.
-Mechnikov developed questions of comparative and evolutionary embryology.
-For the work "Immunity in infectious diseases" in 1908, together with P. Ehrlich, he received the Nobel Prize.
+Mechnikov developed issues of comparative and evolutionary embryology.
+For his work “Immunity in infectious diseases” in 1908, together with P. Ehrlich, he received the Nobel Prize.

 Nobel laureates in chemistry.

-Nikolai Nikolaevich Semyonov (April 3, 1896, Saratov - September 25, 1986, Moscow).
-The main scientific achievements of the scientist include the quantitative theory of chemical chain reactions, the theory of thermal explosion, combustion of gas mixtures.
-In 1956 he received the Nobel Prize in Chemistry (together with Cyril Hinshelwood) for his development of the theory of chain reactions.
+Nikolai Nikolaevich Semenov (April 3, 1896, Saratov - September 25, 1986, Moscow).
+The scientist's main scientific achievements include the quantitative theory of chemical chain reactions, the theory of thermal explosion, and combustion of gas mixtures.
+In 1956 he received the Nobel Prize in Chemistry (together with Cyril Hinshelwood) for developing the theory of chain reactions.

-Ilya Romanovich Prigozhin (January 25, 1917, Moscow, Russia - May 28, 2003 Austin, Texas).
-Most of his works are devoted to nonequilibrium thermodynamics and statistical mechanics of irreversible processes.
-One of the main achievements was that the existence of non-equilibrium thermodynamic systems was shown, which, under certain conditions, by absorbing mass and energy from the surrounding space, can make a qualitative leap towards complication (dissipative structures).
-Prigogine proved one of the main theorems of thermodynamics of non-equilibrium processes - the minimum of entropy production in an open system.
+Ilya Romanovich Prigozhin (January 25, 1917, Moscow, Russia – May 28, 2003 Austin, Texas).
+The bulk of his work is devoted to nonequilibrium thermodynamics and statistical mechanics of irreversible processes.
+One of the main achievements was that the existence of nonequilibrium thermodynamic systems was shown, which under certain conditions, absorbing mass and energy from the surrounding space, can make a qualitative leap towards complexity (dissipative structures).
+Prigogine proved one of the main theorems of thermodynamics of nonequilibrium processes - about the minimum production of entropy in an open system.
 In 1977 he won the Nobel Prize in Chemistry.

 Nobel laureates in physics.

-Ilya Mikhailovich Frank (October 10, 1908, St. Petersburg - June 22, 1990, Moscow) and Igor Evgenievich Tamm (June 26, 1895, Vladivostok - April 12, 1971, Moscow) gave a theoretical description of this effect, which occurs when particles move in a medium with velocities exceeding the speed of light in this medium.
+Ilya Mikhailovich Frank (October 10, 1908, St. Petersburg - June 22, 1990, Moscow) and Igor Evgenievich Tamm (June 26, 1895, Vladivostok - April 12, 1971, Moscow) gave a theoretical description of this effect, which occurs when particles move in a medium at speeds exceeding the speed of light in this environment.
 This discovery led to the creation of a new method for detecting and measuring the speed of high-energy nuclear particles.
 This method is of great importance in modern experimental nuclear physics.

 Academician Lev Davidovich Landau (January 22, 1908, Baku - April 1, 1968, Moscow) or Dau (that was the name of his close friends and colleagues), is considered a legendary figure in the history of domestic and world science.
-Quantum mechanics, solid state physics, magnetism, low temperature physics, cosmic ray physics, hydrodynamics, quantum field theory, atomic nucleus and elementary particle physics, plasma physics - this is not a complete list of areas that attracted Landau's attention at different times.
-For pioneering research in the theory of condensed matter, in particular the theory of liquid helium, Landau was awarded the Nobel Prize in Physics in 1962.
+Quantum mechanics, solid state physics, magnetism, low temperature physics, cosmic ray physics, hydrodynamics, quantum field theory, physics of the atomic nucleus and elementary particles, plasma physics - this is not a complete list of areas that attracted Landau’s attention at different times.
+For pioneering research in the field of condensed matter theory, in particular the theory of liquid helium, Landau was awarded the Nobel Prize in Physics in 1962.

-Pyotr Leonidovich Kapitsa (June 26 (July 9), 1894, Kronstadt - April 8, 1984, Moscow).
-In 1978, he was awarded the Nobel Prize in Physics "for fundamental inventions and discoveries in the field of low temperature physics" (for studies of the superfluidity of helium, carried out as early as 1938).
+Pyotr Leonidovich Kapitsa (June 26 (July 9) 1894, Kronstadt - April 8, 1984, Moscow).
+In 1978, he was awarded the Nobel Prize in Physics “for fundamental inventions and discoveries in the field of low-temperature physics” (for his studies of helium superfluidity, carried out back in 1938).

 In 2003, the Nobel Prize in Physics was awarded to V. Ginzburg, A. Abrikosov and A. Leggett for their contribution to the development of the theory of superconductivity and superfluidity.

 Vitaly Lazarevich Ginzburg (b.
 October 4, 1916, Moscow).
-The main works on the propagation of radio waves, astrophysics, the origin of cosmic rays, Vavilov-Cherenkov radiation, plasma physics, crystal optics.
-He developed the theory of magnetic bremsstrahlung of cosmic radio emission and the radio astronomical theory of the origin of cosmic rays.
+Main works on the propagation of radio waves, astrophysics, the origin of cosmic rays, Vavilov-Cherenkov radiation, plasma physics, crystal optics.
+He developed the theory of magnetic bremsstrahlung cosmic radio emission and the radio-astronomical theory of the origin of cosmic rays.

 Alexey Alekseevich Abrikosov (b.
 June 25, 1928, Moscow).
-Abrikosov, together with E. Zavaritsky, an experimental physicist from the Institute of Physical Problems, discovered a new class of superconductors, superconductors of the second type, while testing the Ginzburg-Landau theory.
-This new type of superconductors, in contrast to the superconductors of the first type, retains its properties even in the presence of a strong magnetic field (up to 25 T).
+Abrikosov, together with E. Zavaritsky, an experimental physicist from the Institute of Physical Problems, discovered, while testing the Ginzburg-Landau theory, a new class of superconductors - superconductors of the second type.
+This new type of superconductor, unlike the first type of superconductor, retains its properties even in the presence of a strong magnetic field (up to 25 Tesla).

 Nobel laureates in literature.

-Leonid Vitalievich Kantorovich (January 6, 1912, St. Petersburg - April 7, 1986, Moscow), Nobel Prize in Economics in 1975 "for his contribution to the theory of optimal allocation of resources" (together with T. Koopmans).
+Leonid Vitalievich Kantorovich (January 6, 1912, St. Petersburg - April 7, 1986, Moscow), winner of the 1975 Nobel Prize in Economics “for his contribution to the theory of optimal resource allocation” (together with T. Koopmans).

 Nobel laureates in the field of peace.

-"In recognition of his leading role in the peace process, which today characterizes an important part of the life of the international community," on October 15, 1990, he was awarded the Nobel Peace Prize.
+“In recognition of his leading role in the peace process, which today characterizes an important part of the life of the international community,” he was awarded the Nobel Peace Prize on October 15, 1990.

 The first Russian Nobel laureate was Ivan Petrovich Pavlov.

-On December 10, 1933, King Gustav V of Sweden presented the Nobel Prize in Literature to the writer Ivan Bunin, who became the first Russian writer to receive this high award.
-In total, the award, established by the inventor of dynamite Alfred Bernhard Nobel in 1833, was received by 21 natives of Russia and the USSR, five of them in the field of literature.
-True, historically, the Nobel Prize was fraught with big problems for Russian poets and writers.
+On December 10, 1933, King Gustav V of Sweden awarded the Nobel Prize in Literature to the writer Ivan Bunin, who became the first Russian writer to receive this high award.
+In total, the prize, established by the inventor of dynamite Alfred Bernhard Nobel in 1833, was received by 21 people from Russia and the USSR, five of them in the field of literature.
+True, historically it turned out that for Russian poets and writers the Nobel Prize was fraught with big problems.

-Ivan Alekseevich Bunin handed out the Nobel Prize to friends
+Ivan Alekseevich Bunin distributed the Nobel Prize to friends

-In December 1933, the Paris press wrote: Without a doubt, I.A.
-Bunin - in recent years - the most powerful figure in Russian fiction and poetry», « the king of literature confidently and equally shook hands with the crowned monarch".
-The Russian emigration applauded.
-In Russia, however, the news that a Russian emigrant received the Nobel Prize was treated very caustically.
-After all, Bunin negatively perceived the events of 1917 and emigrated to France.
-Ivan Alekseevich himself experienced emigration very hard, was actively interested in the fate of his abandoned homeland, and during the Second World War he categorically refused all contacts with the Nazis, having moved to the Maritime Alps in 1939, returning from where to Paris only in 1945.
+In December 1933, the Parisian press wrote: “ Without a doubt, I.A.
+Bunin - in recent years - the most powerful figure in Russian fiction and poetry», « the king of literature confidently and equally shook hands with the crowned monarch" The Russian emigration applauded.
+In Russia, the news that a Russian emigrant received the Nobel Prize was treated very caustically.
+After all, Bunin reacted negatively to the events of 1917 and emigrated to France.
+Ivan Alekseevich himself experienced emigration very hard, was actively interested in the fate of his abandoned homeland, and during the Second World War he categorically refused all contacts with the Nazis, moving to the Alpes-Maritimes in 1939, returning from there to Paris only in 1945.

 It is known that Nobel laureates have the right to decide for themselves how to spend the money they receive.
-Someone invests in the development of science, someone in charity, someone in their own business.
-Bunin, a creative person and devoid of "practical ingenuity", disposed of his bonus, which amounted to 170,331 crowns, completely irrationally.
-The poet and literary critic Zinaida Shakhovskaya recalled: “ Returning to France, Ivan Alekseevich ... apart from money, began to arrange feasts, distribute "allowances" to emigrants, and donate funds to support various societies.
-Finally, on the advice of well-wishers, he invested the remaining amount in some kind of “win-win business” and was left with nothing.».
+Some people invest in the development of science, some in charity, some in their own business.
+Bunin, a creative person and devoid of “practical ingenuity,” disposed of his bonus, which amounted to 170,331 crowns, completely irrationally.
+Poet and literary critic Zinaida Shakhovskaya recalled: “ Returning to France, Ivan Alekseevich... in addition to money, began to organize feasts, distribute “benefits” to emigrants, and donate funds to support various societies.
+Finally, on the advice of well-wishers, he invested the remaining amount in some “win-win business” and was left with nothing».

-Ivan Bunin is the first émigré writer to be published in Russia.
-True, the first publications of his stories appeared already in the 1950s, after the death of the writer.
-Some of his novels and poems were published in his homeland only in the 1990s.
+Ivan Bunin is the first emigrant writer to be published in Russia.
+True, the first publications of his stories appeared in the 1950s, after the writer’s death.
+Some of his works, stories and poems, were published in his homeland only in the 1990s.

 (I. Bunin.
 September, 1917)